jckhxn/gybwp/Notes.md

 - - Get rid of youtube.uuid
 - Extract and organize components from pages, build pages in Sanity.
 - Component builder for Page Builder
+- Singleton features like nav and footer from (https://github.com/tinloof/medusa-dtc-starter-munchies/tree/main/storefront)

 ## 🔄 UUID → Slug Migration Plan